Radu-s-Org-DTU/dtu_mlops_project/docs/source/index.md

 Documentation for mushroomclassification

-Aim
+Aim:
-This project aims to classify mushrooms into 4 safety categories: Edible, Conditionally Edible, Poisonous and Deadly.
+* This project aims to classify mushrooms into 4 safety categories: Edible, Conditionally Edible, Poisonous and Deadly.
 We aim to build a pipeline for data preprocessing, model training, deployment and evaluation.

 Key features:
 -Data preprocessing using Albumentations